mitcho426/MovieViewer/README.md

 - [x] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
 - [ ] Customize the navigation bar.

-The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

-# Project 2 - *Flicks Part 2*

-**Name of your app** is a movies app displaying box office and top rental DVDs using [The Movie Database API](http://docs.themoviedb.apiary.io/#).

-Time spent: **2** hours spent in total

-## User Stories

-The following **required** functionality is completed:

-- [x] User can view movie details by tapping on a cell.
-- [x] User can select from a tab bar for either **Now Playing** or **Top Rated** movies.
-- [x] Customize the selection effect of the cell.

-The following **optional** features are implemented:

-- [x] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
-- [ ] Customize the navigation bar.

-The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

 ## License

     Copyright [2017] [Mitchell Wong]